Simon Tolkien: Biography

-Simon was born in Oxford on 12 January 1959, the only child of Christopher Tolkien and his first wife, Faith Faulconbridge.
+Simon Tolkien was born in Oxford on 12 January 1959, the only child of Christopher Tolkien and his first wife, Faith Faulconbridge.
 His parents separated when he was five years old and he grew up with his mother.
 He was educated at the Dragon School in Oxford and then Downside School.
 He studied modern history at Trinity College, Oxford, after which he embarked on a fifteen-year career as a criminal lawyer.
 He became a barrister in 1994.

-In 1984, he married Tracy Steinberg, who was born in 1962.
-She is Jewish.
-Tracy owned and operated a vintage clothing store in Chelsea, London, called Steinberg & Tolkien, which shut in September 2007.
-They have two children, a son Nicholas and a daughter Anna.
-Nicholas is a playwright and director who debuted with his first play Terezin in June 2017.
+In 1984, Tolkien married Tracy Steinberg, who was born in 1962.
+Steinberg is Jewish.
+She owned and operated a vintage clothing store in Chelsea, London, called Steinberg & Tolkien, which shut in September 2007.
+The couple have two children, a son, Nicholas, and a daughter, Anna.
+Nicholas Tolkien is a playwright and director whose first play, Terezin, was first staged in June 2017.

-Tolkien currently lives in southern California with his wife Tracy.
+Simon Tolkien currently lives in southern California with his wife.

 Writings

 In January 2000, he began writing fiction.
 His first novel, which he has described as a black comedy, was not accepted for publication.
 His second novel, a courtroom drama, was published in the United States as The Final Witness in 2002 and in the United Kingdom as The Stepmother in 2003.
 His second published work, The Inheritance (the first of a trilogy featuring Inspector Trave of the Oxfordshire Criminal Investigation Department), was published in 2010.
 The second book of the Inspector Trave trilogy, The King of Diamonds, was published in 2011.
 The third and final book in the trilogy, Orders from Berlin, was published in 2012.

-His 2016 novel, No Man's Land: a Novel, was published concurrent with the 100th anniversary of the Battle of the Somme; the middle third of the novel is set in that months-long World War I battle.
+His 2016 novel No Man's Land: A Novel was published concurrent with the 100th anniversary of the Battle of the Somme; the middle third of the novel is set in that months-long World War I battle.
 The novel follows the life of a poor English child and young adult (Adam Raine), beginning with episodes of labour unrest in London and on to the strikes in coal mining communities, class distinctions, and home front experiences of World War I. Simon Tolkien acknowledges that the experiences of Adam Raine only superficially resemble those faced by his grandfather (J. R. R. Tolkien) in the same large long battle of the war, but he wanted to write something that in part paid tribute to his grandfather's pivotal war experience as a young man, only a few years older than the age of the protagonist of No Man's Land.